Mayuresh-Kb/neural-network-from-scratch/README.md

 The same network is built twice, in two different styles, on purpose.

-**1. `backprop-from-scratch-numpy.ipynb`** — loop-based implementation.
+**1. `backprop-from-scratch.ipynb`** — loop-based implementation.
 Every neuron and every weight update is computed with explicit `for` loops.
 This is slower and more verbose, but it makes the mechanics of backpropagation impossible to hand-wave past — you can see exactly which weight connects to which neuron at every step.

 **2. `vectorized-backprop-numpy.ipynb`** — the same architecture and the same math, rewritten using matrix operations (`np.matmul`) instead of loops, with a training loop added on top.
 This is closer to how production code is actually written.